Ashiq Hussain Faktoo

 Qasim Faktoo (also known as Mohammad Qasim) is a Kashmiri separatist and militant, serving life imprisonment for the murder of Hriday Nath Wanchoo.
-He had been among the earliest cadres of Hizbul Mujahideen.
+He had been among the earliest members of Hizbul Mujahideen.

 Personal life

 Faktoo graduated in Commerce from Islamia College Srinagar.
 He claims to have been denied selection in the state constabulary for failing to pay bribe; this incident motivated him to rally against the state and with the passage of time, become a secessionist.
 Faktoo is married to Asiya Andrabi, the co-founder of Dukhtaran-e-Millat.

 Education

 He earned his PhD in Islamic Studies in 2006, from the prison, and has been since working towards a second PhD in the same field.

 Politics

 Faktoo's introduction into radical Jihadi secessionist politics was via Mohammad Abdullah Bangroo, a co-founder of Hizbul Mujahideen.
 In 1990, he was inducted as a spokesman for the group.
 In 1999, Faktoo launched Muslim Deeni Mahaz, a separate separatist group.